Tuesday – Best Night of the Week!

 Yet another scoring note: Cumulative Results on Yachtscoring show an accumulation of race scores, but do not reflect dropped races, redress based on other scores, and qualification rules, at least until after the end of each series.

 Registration.
 The best time to register is between late November and early April, because racing begins in May and early registration gives us some time for class assignments.
 Register and pay the annual fee through the Yachtscoring page for the Spring Series.
 A link to that page for the coming season is usually posted near the top of this page in mid-November.
 You also need to obtain or renew a rating for your boat through the Yacht Racing Association of Long Island Sound at yralis.org.
 Those ratings are for the calendar year, but the system is sometimes not available until around March.
 No need to send your rating to us; we obtain all ratings from YRALIS.
-Pursuant to a decision by the PHRF Committee, we use Windward-Leeward ratings.
+Pursuant to a decision by the PHRF Committee, we use Windward-Leeward ratings, even though our course selections are influenced by our use of Government marks.

 Class assignment.
 During registration, you tell us whether you will sail with or without a spinnaker.
 We then assign you to a class based on that election and your boat’s rating.
 Your classification will appear on the posted Scratch Sheet.
 When you race, you must fly the numeral pennant of your class from your backstay.